Tzintzun Aguilar-Izzo (elle | their)

 In addition, Talking Wings is currently weaving together stories of rivers and their defenders from around the world in Confluence: A Tapestry of Rivers and their Guardians.

 Previously, Blake and Tzintzun collaborated together on Memory Flow / Water of Boston.
 The project explored the layers of history hidden under the Quabbin Reservoir (Nipmuc Territory), source of Boston’s drinking water.
-During this project, Tzintzun and Blake coordinated multiple exhibitions and organized a weekend long conference/conversation with settler and first nation community members.
+During this project, Tzintzun and Blake coordinated multiple exhibitions and organized a weekend long conference/conversation with settler and Indigenous community members.

 In addition, Tzintzun and Blake's short films and installations have been exhibited in a number of venues, such as the Wild Center, Centro per l'Arte Contemporanea Luigi Pecci, The ROAR Magazine, the Richard F. Brush Art Gallery, the TAUNY Center, the Godine Family Gallery/MassArt, and the K&P New York Gallery.